thanos-io/thanos/docs/proposals-done/202005-version-documentation.md

 1. Parse `docs.yaml` from master and use this as a default.
 2. Check out each release (e.g. `release-0.10`)
 3. Is there docs.yaml?
-   * Yes - parse the file and use it
+   * Yes - parse the file and use i
    * No - use docs.yaml from master

 The design of docs.yaml will look like this: